 Like, if the stuff actually grows.

 While we were planting the plot I couldn’t help but look around at the other plots and the other gardeners in our garden.
 Most of them are couples, and many are seasoned gardeners.
 Or at least somewhat experienced.

 I also couldn’t help but notice the confident way they were all preparing and planting their areas.
 And the cool tools they brought with them.
 And pre-grown plants.
 And, well, gardening stuff.
 It was all a bit intimidating.

-H and I, well, we brought a few seeds, some tomato seedlings from my mom, some old potatoes in the cupboard that were starting to spud… and a spoon.
+My husband and I, well, we brought a few seeds, some tomato seedlings from my mom, some old potatoes in the cupboard that were starting to spud…and a spoon.

 Our plan was (and still is) to throw the stuff into the ground, give it some water, and see how it grows.